milliechan/eclair/README.md

 ## Purpose
 In 24 hours, develop an easy-to-use tool to help seniors better understand and engage with their health care costs.

-With Eclair, we made the first ever way for seniors to EASILY avoid their medicare part d coverage gap!
+With Eclair, we made the first ever way for seniors to EASILY avoid their MEDICARE PART D coverage gap!

 ## Screenshots